Frequently Asked Questions

 Is Cornerstone the same as a traditional, on-campus dorm?

 Yes, in every way.
-Both an assistant resident director and a resident assistant will live in the building to facilitate community.
+Both an RA and an SGL will live in the building to facilitate community.
 In addition, each spacious bedroom in Cornerstone has a private bathroom, ample closet space, and air conditioning.
 The building also has two fully-equipped kitchens, several lounges, and a large living room with a big-screen TV in the basement.